 Principle 3: Director responsibilities

-In terms of accountability, our CEO ultimately takes responsibility for most business decisions, except those, which are reserved to our shareholders, under the Topco shareholders’ agreement.
-Our CEO uses the information reported to him weekly during our wider trading board meetings, with any updates needed or provided, during the ensuing week.
+In terms of accountability, our CEO ultimately takes responsibility for most business decisions, except those which are reserved to our shareholders under the Group shareholders’ agreement.
+Our CEO uses the information reported to him weekly during our wider trading board meetings, with any updates needed or provided during the ensuing week.

 Our Chairman oversees the role and responsibilities of the CEO.